johnandrea/draw-dna-matches/README.md

 ## Display

-In the produced graphs, each dnamatch person will be shown in a green box.
+In the produced graphs, each DNA match person will be shown in a green box.
 Any person which has multiple families will be in an orange box.
 Any family with 3 or more incoming connections will have coloured input arrows.

 ## Example